JupiterBrain/groups-app/README.md

 flatpak install --user groups-app-4.x.x-linux-amd64.flatpak
 ```

-The .desktop entry should be visible in your distros native menue.
+The app should be visible in your distros native menue.

-If it isn't try logging out and back in again or reboot you system.
+If it isn't, try logging out and back in again or reboot you system.

 ## Tutorial